background

 How to Calculate Working Capital

-In simple terms, working capital is the net difference between a company’s current assets and current liabilities, and reflects its liquidity, or the cash on hand under a hypothetical liquidation.
+In simple terms, working capital is the net difference between a company’s current assets and current liabilities and reflects its liquidity (or the cash on hand under a hypothetical liquidation).

-• Current Liabilities ➝ Current liabilities are obligations that are due within one year (<12 months), like accounts payable, short-term loans, the current portion of long-term debt, and accrued expenses.
+• Current Liabilities ➝ Current liabilities are short-term obligations that are due within one year (<12 months), like accounts payable, short-term loans, the current portion of long-term debt, and accrued expenses.

-The management of capital is critical to the business cycle, including the acquisition of raw materials, production of goods or services, sales on credit (i.e. customer paid using credit, rather than cash), and collection of the owed payment in cash.
+The management of capital is critical to the business cycle, including the acquisition of raw materials, production of goods or services, sales on credit (i.e. customer paid using credit rather than cash), and collection of the owed payment in cash.

 Working Capital Formula